 How long is The Outer Worlds?
-The open-world RPG comes out later this week, October 25 to be exact, and if you’re like me you’re probably wondering how long it is.
+The open-world RPG came out around a year ago now, and is coming to Steam very soon – but if you’re like me you’re probably wondering how long it is.
 I know when I’m going to put my hard-earned cash into a game, I like to think about its value, and that means how long it’s going to keep me entertained. £50 is a lot to spend on something if you’re only going to spend a few hours enthralled.

 This isn’t to say that all games should be judged on how long they are, no no. I don’t think if you made Ghost Recon: Breakpoint longer, it would automatically get better, and I quite like the length of Control just as it is.
 There is plenty of fun to be had which doesn’t involve hours being poured into the game.